ynx0/airlock/Airlock Integration Testing Guide.md

 	* Method 1: https://github.com/ynx0/urbit/blob/master/extras/setup_fakezod_basic.sh
 	* Method 2: https://github.com/ynx0/urbit/blob/master/test_environment
 3. Call the scripts in your CI/CD pipeline
-4. If using Method 2, make sure to generate and commit the pristine fakezod to your repository
+4. If using Method 2, make sure to generate and commit the pristine(s) to your repository

 Happy Hooning!